 What the artwork may NOT include:

-No websites or social media handles.
+- No websites or social media handles.

-No references to physical packaging like a CD logo, nor to a digital product.
+- No references to physical packaging like a CD logo, nor to a digital product.

-No brands nor advertising.
+- No brands nor advertising.

-No images from other copyright holders are allowed without written permission.
+- No images from other copyright holders are allowed without written permission.

-No year nor dates.
+- No year nor dates

-No store names nor special offers.
+- No store names nor special offers.

-No tilted or cropped images.
+- No tilted or cropped images.

 Pay attention to the quality of your picture - your song really deserves to be marketed together with a high-resolution picture.

-Cover art is still an important part of presenting yourself as an artist even though it has changed over the years from the fold-out vinyl to the small digital icon of today.
-Take some time and think about how you want to portray yourself as an artist.
-Match the art with the kind of music you’re delivering.
+Your cover art is still an important part of presenting yourself as an artist.
+Even though the industry has changed over the years and we’ve gone from the fold-out vinyl to the small digital icon of today the cover art is the first thing people see.

 There are plenty of good websites for making your own professional looking artwork and you'll find them if searching for "make album art".